 In addition we have prioritsed improving communication within the local community and raising the profile of the school amongst potential future parents.
 A full update of our meetings is available within this school website.
 Overall, the governors intend to continue this strong and determined phase of the school’s life.

 I have lived in Guilden Morden village for 13 years.
 Our youngest child has just left Guilden Morden School and we have had two previous children at the school.
 I enjoy working with the school to really understand how it operates and it’s relationships with all stakeholders.
 My working life in the food industry has given me a lot of experience in developing winning teams, strategy, and continuous improvement.
 I enjoy challenging and supporting the school in my role as Chair of Governors.
 We have a great team and look forward to our continued successful working relationship with DEMAT, to take our school into a successful and sustainable future.

-I do not live in Guilden Morden but three very special people do – my grandchildren.
+I do not live in Guilden Morden but three very special people do; my grandchildren.
 I am retired but previously worked in children’s services for many years.
 I have been a governor for 3 schools and my experience of this role totals 15 years.
 I enjoy being part of the exciting times ahead for this lovely village school.

-Mum to Max (Year 3) and Scott (Year 1), I am also a Parish Councillor for Guilden Morden and have acted as school liaison to the Parish Council for 4 years.
-As a retail project manager, I hope to add value to the Governing Body with these skills by working with the rest of the school community and DEMAT.
+In working life, I am a consultant project manager within retail, currently working in marketing.
+I hope to add value to the Governing Body with these skills, by working with the rest of the school community and DEMAT.